 See the Tools and Resources section for online test-taking tips.

-Online courses can be very challenging if you don’t plan ahead.
+Remote courses can be easier if you plan ahead.
 Consider these ideas to help you out:

 Expect to participate in a discussion board through D2L or some other application.